raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Getting Started

-1. Add a GitHub repository secret with `OLYMPIX_API_TOKEN` as the name and your API token as the value.
+1. Add a GitHub repository secret with `OLYMPIX_API_TOKEN` as the name and your API token as the value
-2. Add the `olympix/integrated-security` GitHub action into your workflow.
+2. Add the `olympix/integrated-security` GitHub action into your workflow
-3. (Optional) If necessary, customize the scanning rules using the input `args`.
+3. (Optional) If necessary, customize the scanning rules using the input `args`

 ## Usage